Aliases for AADAT Gene

 GeneCards Summary for AADAT Gene

 AADAT (Aminoadipate Aminotransferase) is a Protein Coding gene.
-Among its related pathways are Metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+Diseases associated with AADAT include Detrusor Sphincter Dyssynergia and Huntington Disease.
+Among its related pathways are Carbon metabolism and Tryptophan metabolism.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and kynurenine-oxoglutarate transaminase activity.
-An important paralog of this gene is KYAT3.
+An important paralog of this gene is KYAT1.

 UniProtKB/Swiss-Prot Summary for AADAT Gene